 When will the award winners be announced?

-The first cohort of awardees will be announced in April 2017.
-The Award will be presented to three awardees in November 2017 in Ottawa, Canada.
+The first cohort of award winners will be announced in September 2017.
+The Award will be presented to three award winners Fall 2017 in Ottawa, Canada.

 How is the financial support given to me or my organization?